German Christmas Treats from All Tastes German

 German Christmas Treats is a wonderful little cookbook from the website All Tastes German.
 I stumbled across the site, and the cookbook, completely by chance, and I’m just delighted that I did.
-There are just over 40 recipes in the book, and each one is a gem.
+There are over 40 recipes in the book, and each one is a gem.
+And this year they’ve added 4 new recipes!!
 Honestly, I could do all of my Christmas baking with just this book!
 All of my favorites are here… cookies, Stollen, Christmas drinks and even Pralines (including Rumkugeln, so I can finally stop bugging my mom to give me her recipe!).

 German Christmas Treats